Why Babies and Toddlers Will Eat Anything, But Prefer Coins and Metal

 Babies love change more than Barack Obama voters in 2008.
 Coins accounted for 61.7 percent of objects in children’s swallowing accidents and 79.7 percent of hospitalizations between 1995 and 2015.
 While there are many reasons kids put quarters in their mouths, one is particularly surprising: Children, like barracudas and magpies are naturally drawn to shiny things.
-Doctors believe young kids’ innate tendency to put exciting objects in their mouths helps drive exposure to germs and bacteria, building better immune systems while slightly denting the family savings.
+Doctors believe young kids’ innate tendency to eat poop and dirt and put exciting objects in their mouths helps drive exposure to germs and bacteria, building better immune systems while slightly denting the family savings.

 “There are a lot of behaviors that are innate and behaviors that are learned, and oral sampling is definitely an innate behavior,” explains otolaryngologist Dr. Micah Berman.
 If it wasn’t an innate behavior, only children in certain societies would do this, but it is a universal trait.
 “As soon as they have the motor control and head control to bring things into their mouths, they will.”

 Babies are programmed to be orally fixated from birth because they learn from nursing that putting something in their mouths brings comfort.
 This works out pretty well for their immune systems, as early exposure to germs and bacteria in moderation helps children produce antibodies to fight off future infections and strengthen their underdeveloped immune systems.
 Known as the “hygiene hypothesis,” a theory receiving increasing support from researchers suggests that children who are not exposed to germs are at increased risk of developing allergies and illnesses.
 Getting germs through the mouth is, for fairly obvious reasons, better than getting germs through the bloodstream.
 That’s where oral sampling comes in.